 Standard economic models have shown that in some cases, markets are not perfect and can fail to achieve a socially optimal outcome.
 The question is then: how can we remedy these inefficiencies?
 A naïve public economic approach would state that, with appropriate tools (taxes, subsidies, public provisions, antitrust policies, regulations...), a public intervention can fix the market failure and restore the social optimum.

 However, this approach is not satisfactory because it compares a realistic market system with all its imperfections to an ideal, benevolent, and omniscient government which always implements the right policy.
 As everyone knows, governments do not always implement socially optimal policies.
-Political representatives may be biased because of reelection concerns, lobbying, or outright corruption; voters can vote against their interest because they are poorly informed about the candidates and the policies they propose; even when voters are perfectly informed, majority rule does not always lead to the socially optimal decision.
+Political representatives may be biased because of reelection concerns, lobbying, or outright corruption; voters can vote against their interest because they are poorly informed about the candidates and the policies they propose; even when voters are perfectly informed, the voting rules (including majority rule) do not always lead to the socially optimal decision.
 A realistic model of government or collective decision should take into account these political failures.

 Taking into account the possibility of market failures and government failures, to assess whether public intervention is beneficial, one has to compare the potential failures of free markets, and economic freedom in general, with the potential failures of public interventions and collective action.
 Market failures are relatively well understood by economists.
 Therefore, to complete the picture, one has to understand how government and collective institutions function.
 This is precisely what political economy is about.